-Please note that this document contains a non-binding English version of a regulatory text.
+Please note that this document contains a non-binding English version of a legal regulatory text.
 It is provided for the reader's convenience only and in no way constitutes a legally binding document.
 E-Control assumes no liability or responsibility whatsoever for the accuracy, correctness or completeness of the text in this document or any parts thereof.
+For a legally binding version of the text, please refer to the relevant Bundesgesetzblatt (Federal Law Gazette).